juju4/ansible-mhn/README.md

 ```

 Once your server is configured, you will need to define additional vars (server_url, deploy_key, ...) before deploying clients.
+deploy_key can be retrieved either from Web UI, either from /var/mhn/server/config.py.

 If you use kippo, after first execution, you must change ssh port in your inventory file (manual inventory or vagrant .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory) or Vagrantfile (config.ssh.port) else you will have no connection.
 Eventually, you can override it from ansible command line (-e).